 NI-700 also supports AMBA AXI3 on the master interface connection to downstream slaves.
-For AXI3 supported features, see 1.6 Configurable options on page 1-19
+For AXI3 supported features, see 1.6 Configurable options on page 1-21

-For more information, see the AMBA® AXI and ACE Protocol Specification.
+For more information on the AXI and ACE protocols, see the AMBA[®] AXI and ACE Protocol Specification.